agrosavia-bioinfo/multiGWAS/README.md

 <!--te-->

 # MultiGWAS Installation
+MultiGWAS offers different installations: from sources, precompiled versions, and ready-to-use virtual machine and docker image.
+Specific instructions are given below.

 ## Installation from sources
 To install MultiGWAS from source on a Linux system (tested on Ubuntu 20.04), follow the instructions below: